 14. No Game No Life (2014)

 The anime has a total of 12 episodes, with each episode being 23 minutes in length.
 Sora and Shiro, the protagonists of the anime, are siblings who love games.
-They are really good at games, so much that the username, ‘Blank’, that the duo uses, holds a sort of legendary status among the gamers.
+They are good at games, so much that the username, ‘Blank’, that the duo uses, holds a sort of legendary status among the gamers.
 They find that real life is boring than games and so they spend almost all of their time playing games.
 One day, they receive an email from someone claiming to be the god of games, challenging them for a game of chess.
-The duo obviously agrees and are transported to Disboard, a land where all disputes have one solution — games.
+The duo agrees and is transported to Disboard, a land where all disputes have one solution — games.
 The ruler of this world is Tet, the god of games.
-Sora and Shiro should now try and unite the 16 factions present in this world and rise against Tet and defeat him so that they can become the next God of Games.
+Sora and Shiro must try and unite the 16 factions present in this world and rise against Tet and defeat him if they want to become the next God of Games.

 13. One Outs (2008)